psrc/urbansim2/README.md

 6. Create a base year dataset as an hdf5 file by running the script [``psrc_urbansim/data/conversion/cache_to_hdf5.py``](https://github.com/psrc/urbansim2/tree/master/data/conversion/cache_to_hdf5.py) (see [more info](https://github.com/psrc/urbansim2/tree/master/data/conversion)).
 Move the resulting file into ``psrc_urbansim/data``.

-    Note that up-to-date base year files are kept on modelsrv3 in `/d/udst/psrc_urbansim/data`.
+    Note that up-to-date base year files are kept on the N drive (Model Data 2) in `N:\base_year_2018_inputs\urbansim2_inputs`.
 For the use with python3, use the files with suffix "*py3.h5".

 7. Put the name of the data file into `psrc_urbansim/configs/settings.yaml` (simulation, estimation) or `psrc_urbansim/configs/settings_allocation.yaml` (allocation), in node `store`.